 Sample Values for Antique and Vintage Linens

 As with all antique values, the key to understanding how much vintage textiles are worth is comparing them to recently sold items that are similar.
-Here are some sample values from recent sales:
+Here are some sample values of vintage linens from recent sales:

-- A large handmade lace tablecloth in excellent condition sold for almost $800.
-It was incredibly detailed and finely done, and it dated to about 1900.
+- A large handmade lace tablecloth in excellent condition sold for about $950.
+It was incredibly detailed and finely done, and it dated to the 19th century.